JTourteau/gitlab-extracter/README.md

 Currently, the only supported authentication method is using **Personal access tokens**.

-Please refer to [Gitlab API documentation]: https://docs.gitlab.com/ee/api/#personal-access-tokens in order to configure acces to private projects.
+Please refer to [Gitlab API documentation](https://docs.gitlab.com/ee/api/#personal-access-tokens) in order to configure acces to private projects.

 ## More to come...